PředmětyPředměty(verze: 964)

 Metody výuky - angličtina

-This course will take place monthly and will be divided between short lectures, a discussion of required readings, and group work.
-Class discussions will be prepared by small groups of students who will meet online with the class teacher before class and will be responsible for this session.
+This course will take place monthly and will be divided between short lectures, a discussion of required readings undertaken in smaller groups and class excercises.
+Class discussions will be prepared by small groups of students who will meet online with the class teacher before class and will be co-responsible for running the discussions.

 Sylabus - angličtina